richardthorp/rodeo/testing.md

 **To be able to register and sign in easily**
 * The navigation bar displays a link to the 'REGISTER' page which contains a very short registration form.
-* Upon submission of the form, the user is automatically signed in and sent the the **/my_recipes** page.
+* Upon submission of the form, the user is automatically signed in and sent to the **/my_recipes** page.

 **To be able to navigate through the website intuitively and easily.**
-* The website has been designed following standard web design principles such as the the logo linking to the home page, and the navigation bar or menu icon being always accessible from the same place.
+* The website has been designed following standard web design principles such as the logo linking to the home page, and the navigation bar or menu icon being always accessible from the same place.
 * The header and footer elements are found on every page and provide links to the most commonly used pages.
-* All clickable links and buttons feature hover effects to inform the user that they can be interated with.
+* All clickable links and buttons feature hover effects to inform the user that they can be interacted with.
 * Where appropriate, tooltips or popovers are added to elements to inform the user of their purpose.

 **To discover popular recipes involving hot sauce**
-* By default, all pages that display a list of recipe cards display the highest rated recipes first.
+* By default, all pages that display a list of recipe cards display the highest-rated recipes first.
 * In the 'SOME INSPIRATION' section of the **/index** page, up to 4 (depending on screen size) of the highest rated recipes are presented.

 ![The 3 highest rated recipes from the website displayed on /index](static/images/readme-images/testing-images/index-recipes.jpg "The 3 highest rated recipes from the website displayed on /index")